 Top Crooked Hut

 The track up to Top Crooked Hut from Jacko Flat Hut was recut in 2019.
 It follows the TL of the valley, passing through fairly open beech forest initially, then hits the river briefly before climbing up and around a small gorge.
 After this it alternates between bush and riverbed travel, climbing gradually towards the headwaters.
-Top Crooked Hut is on a low terrace up a short side track from the River, and is visible from the riverbed.
-Allow around 2.5 - 3 hours to Top Crooked Hut from Jacko Flat Hut.
-Allow 2.5 to 3 hours from Jacko Flat, or 7 - 10 hours from the Crooked road-end.
+Top Crooked Hut is on a low terrace up a short side track from the river, and is visible from the riverbed.
+The track is reportedly still in good shape.
+Allow around 2.5-3 hours to Top Crooked Hut from Jacko Flat Hut or 7-10 hours from the Crooked road-end.

 There is helicopter landing access in the original hut clearing just below the Hut.